OnlpLab/NEMO/README.md

 ### To run on file input (CLI): `nemo.py`
 1. Change `YAP_PATH` in `config.py` to the path of your local `yap` executable.

+## Setup Using Docker
+1. `docker-compose up` (pulls, builds and/or startup will take a few minutes, depending on your bandwidth)
+1. That's it.
+You now have NEMO API running and available at local port `8090`.
+   1. YAP API docker is also running in the background, you can make it available by uncommenting the last two lines of `docker-compose.yml`.

 ## Basic Usage